Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

 ======================================

-Shinken gives preference to local variables instead of values inherited from templates.
+Alignak gives preference to local variables instead of values inherited from templates.
 In most cases local variable values override those that are defined in templates.
-In some cases it makes sense to allow Shinken to use the values of inherited and local variables together.
+In some cases it makes sense to allow Alignak to use the values of inherited and local variables together.

 This "additive inheritance" can be accomplished by prepending the local variable value with a plus sign (+).
 This features is only available for standard (non-custom) variables that contain string values.
 Take the following example: